dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-how-to-topics.md

 ms.assetid: 959cb1cc-d26c-4bbc-b637-251091987288
 ---
 # Graphics How-to Topics
-The following topics demonstrate how to use the graphic capabilities of the [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+The following topics demonstrate how to use the graphic capabilities of the Windows Presentation Foundation (WPF).

 ## In This Section
  [Animate a Rectangle](how-to-animate-a-rectangle.md)